 With the ignition on, insert a CD partway into the slot, label side up.
-The player will pull it in, Loading, then Filecheck, and then MP3 or WMA will appear on the display.
+The player pulls it in, Loading, then Filecheck, and then MP3 or WMA appears on the display.
 The CD should begin playing.
-You cannot insert a CD with the ACC off.
+You cannot insert a CD with the ACC (accessory) off.

-As each new track starts to play, the track number, and the song name will appear on the display.
+As each new track starts to play, the track number, and the song name appears on the display.

-If the ignition or radio is turned off with a CD in the player, it will stay in the player.
-When a CD is in the player and the ignition is turned on, the radio must be turned on before the CD will start playback.
-When the ignition and radio are turned on, the CD will start playing where it stopped, if it was the last selected audio source.
+If the ignition or radio is turned off with a CD in the player, it stays in the player.
+When a CD is in the player and the ignition is turned on, the radio must be turned on before the CD starts playback.
+When the ignition and radio are turned on, the CD starts playing where it stopped, if it was the last selected audio source.